-Continuous Auditing is a risk-oriented, systematic auditing methodology (assisted by using IT of different CA subjects in internal audit departments of German companies.
+As doctoral student, I am currently working on an in-depth analysis of the topic of Continuous Auditing on a scientific level.
+The objective of this study is to analyse the degree of adoption of different CA subjects in internal audit departments of German companies.
 Doing so, I aim at gaining useful insights into the extent to which German auditors harness the benefits of this new methodology.
 Therefore, your participation in the study forms the basis for an important contribution to the scientific development of the topic.